Ikurira/Template/README.md

-# Template
+# Information Dashboard App
-A simple UI using React, JavaScript and TailwindCSS to view information
+A simple Dashboard UI using React, JavaScript and TailwindCSS to view information of various types.